 Here are 30 of the best things to do in New Zealand

 Visiting Milford Sound was one of the best things I did while I was travelling and one of the best things to do in New Zealand.
 To describe Milford Sound as beautiful would be an understatement.
 It’s breathtaking.
 I visited in the pouring rain, with fog obscuring most of the sound, however, it was still an amazing sight!

 The best way to see Milford Sound is to take a boat tour.
 You spend an hour on the boat, as the guide informs of the history of the sound, and its geographical features.
 You get up close and personal, and get to see the true scale of the sound, as it towers over you!

 If I could recommend one place to visit in New Zealand, it would be Milford Sound!
 It’s simply beautiful!

-2. Hiking to Twilight Beach at Cape Maria van Diemen in Northland
+2. Hike to Twilight Beach at Cape Maria van Diemen

 Suggested by HH Lifestyle Travel

 If you are visiting Cape Reinga in New Zealand’s far north, I suggest a day trip hike out to Cape Maria van Diemen.
 Part of the Cape Reinga Coastal Walkway, there are several trails to choose from – from easy 1-hour hikes, to longer 16km advanced tracks.